-Concerning economic growth in the eurozone, we recall that, while in 2020 GDP had declined by -6.4% due to the "Covid crisis", it had rebounded to +5.2% in 2021 after the lockdowns ended.
-Then in 2022, growth in the eurozone still managed to come in at +1.8% despite the recessionary effects of the Russia-Ukraine conflict on economic activity.
+Concerning economic growth in the Eurozone, we recall that, while in 2020 GDP had declined by -6.4% due to the "Covid crisis", it had rebounded to +5.2% in 2021 after the lockdowns ended.
+Then in 2022, growth in the Eurozone still managed to come in at +1.8% despite the recessionary effects of the Russia-Ukraine conflict on economic activity.
 However, growth slowed sharply in 2023 to +0.5%.
-In 2024, on a quarterly basis, GDP growth came in at +0.1% in Q4 vs. +0.4% in Q3, +0.2% in Q2 and +0.3% in Q1.
-In all, on an annual basis, the region's GDP growth for 2024 was therefore 0.7%.
+In 2024, quarter-on-quarter GDP growth came in at +0.1% in Q4 vs. +0.4% in Q3, +0.2% in Q2 and +0.3% in Q1.
+In all, on a year-on-year basis, Eurozone GDP growth for 2024 was therefore 0.7%.
 While the risks of recession seem to have been pushed back for now, the level of activity remains low and this weakness could exacerbate.
-The eurozone composite HCOB PMI (formerly Markit), combining services and manufacturing activity, was flat at 50.2 in February vs. a reading of 50 in January, thus pushing back through the 50-point mark, but a closer look reveals that it has been hovering around this threshold over the past year.
-The PMI for the services sector fell slightly to 50.7 in February compared with 51.3 in January.
-Conversely, the manufacturing PMI finally rose, at 47.3 in February vs. 46.6 in January: it thus returned to its level of March 2023 but remains below 50 for the 32nd consecutive month!
-Eurozone growth therefore continues to be very weak, in particular in the manufacturing sector.
-Regarding headline inflation in the eurozone, we recall that it had peaked in October 2022 at an annual rate of +10.6% (the highest level recorded by the European Statistics Office since the indicator was first published in January 1997) before dropping steadily since.
-After hitting its lowest level in three and a half years, thanks to the slowdown in energy prices to +1.7% in September, headline inflation in the eurozone had rebounded month after month, to reach +2.5% in January.
-However, in February it fell back to +2.4% thanks to a drop in energy prices.
-Core inflation (excluding energy, food products, alcoholic beverages and tobacco), the central bankers' reference indicator, also fell slightly in February to +2.6%, its lowest level after several months of stagnation at +2.7%, and farther away from 3%.
-The unemployment rate in the eurozone remained stable at 6.3% in December, unchanged since the month of August.
+The Eurozone composite HCOB PMI (formerly Markit), combining services and manufacturing activity, was stable at 50.2 in February as in January, just above the 50 mark, but a closer look reveals that it has been hovering around this threshold over the past year.
+The services sector PMI fell slightly to 50.7 in February from 51.3 in January.
+Conversely, the manufacturing sector PMI finally rose to 47.3 in February from 46.6 in January, bringing it back to its March 2023 level, while remaining below 50 for the 32nd month in a row!
+Eurozone growth therefore continues to be very weak, in particular in the industrial sectors.
+Regarding headline inflation in the Eurozone, we thanks to a drop in energy prices.
+Core inflation (excluding energy, food, alcoholic beverages and tobacco), the benchmark for central bankers, also fell slightly in February to +2.6%, its lowest level after several months of stagnation at the stagnation of the control of the prices. +2.7%, moving a little further away from 3%.
+The unemployment rate in the Eurozone remained stable at 6.3% in December, unchanged since the month of August.
 Thus, despite weak economic growth, the indicator remains at its lowest level since the European Statistics Office began compiling this series in April 1998 for countries that adopted the single currency.
 It nevertheless remains well below its pre-pandemic level of 7.4% in February 2020.
-We therefore observe that the current extremely low level of growth in the eurozone has still not really passed through to unemployment figures.
+We therefore observe that the current extremely low level of growth in the Eurozone has still not really passed through to unemployment figures.
 However, the many recent announcements of production site closures recently announced in both France and Germany, the rise in business failures and the slowdown in investment due to political uncertainties could weigh on employment trends from the beginning of 2025.

-Against this backdrop, in February, the average monthly €STR was +2.691% (+2.920% in January), the monthly average 1-year OIS swap rate +2.099% (+2.231% in January) and that of the 3-month Euribor was at +2.525% (+2.704% in
+Against this backdrop, in February, the average monthly €STR was +2.691% (+2.920% in January), the monthly average 1-year OIS swap rate +2.099% (+2.231% in January) and that of the 3-month Euribor was at +2.525% (+2.704% in January).